Stanford, Buckley, Boyle

 Ina Boyle Symphony No. 1, ‘Glencree’ / 28’

 Prepare to be punched by sound with the spectacular power and poetry of John Buckley’s Concerto for Organ and Orchestra.
-Guaranteed to make you realise that ‘the king of instruments’ isn’t only for hymns and weddings.
+Guaranteed to make you realise that ‘the king of instruments’.

-Heard on the National Concert Hall’s organ for which it was written (and the first work to be played on it) in 1991, Buckley’s concerto is a fire-burst of colour, a thunderstorm of noise and an adrenaline-filled rollercoaster ride all in one that pushes the organ to its extremes and dazzles with its gleeful cascade of voices mimicking other instruments.
-It’s like hearing two orchestras for the price of one – and the closest you’ll come to hearing a volcano explode but considerably safer, even though it may well have you running for cover!
+Heard on the National Concert Hall’s organ for which it was written (and the first work to be played on it by Peter Sweeney) in 1991, Buckley’s concerto is a fire-burst of colour, a thunderstorm of noise and an adrenaline-filled rollercoaster ride all in one that pushes the organ to its extremes and dazzles with its gleeful cascade of voices mimicking other instruments.

 All the wild, wondrous beauty of the Glencree Valley in her native County Wicklow is conjured by Ina Boyle’s First Symphony.
 The illustrious Vaughan Williams had great hopes for Boyle – one of the great treasures of Irish music – and the evocative atmospheres and fragrant melodies of Glencree demonstrate why.
 It’s an escape into the grandeur and delicacy of nature in the company of the most lyrical of guides.